 In the event negligence played a role in your injury, the assumption of risk may not apply.
 For example, if a helmet manufacturer cut corners to save money by putting improper padding inside the helmet and you sustained a concussion as a result, you would likely be eligible for compensation.

 Recovering from any sports injury can be a challenge.
-That’s why you need reliable legal representation by your side.
-We’ll thorough investigate your accident and the resulting injuries to determine if you have grounds for a personal injury claim.
-Cases involving the assumption of risk can be challenging, but we’re prepared to stand up for your rights and seek the monetary award you need to get your life back in order.
+That’s why you need experienced legal representation by your side.
+Wishart Brain and Spine lawyers will investigate your accident and the resulting injuries to determine if you have grounds for a personal injury claim.
+Cases involving the assumption of risk can be challenging.
+Wishart Brain and Spine Lawyers are not afraid to take on more complex cases other firms may not.
 For more information, contact us today.